alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 However, IIDs MAY also be generated from other sources.
 The general procedure for creating an IID is described in Appendix A of [@!RFC4291], "Creating Modified EUI-64 Format Interface Identifiers", as updated by [@!RFC7136].

-The Interface Identifier for link-local addresses SHOULD be formed by concatenating the node's 14-bit address to the six octets 0x00, 0x00, 0x00, 0xFF, 0xFE, 0x00 and two bits 0b00.
+The Interface Identifier for link-local addresses SHOULD be formed by taking the node address and zero fill it to the left.
 For example, an address of hexadecimal value 0x3AAF results in the following IID:

 {#fig-generate-iid}